glugmpstme/Dotjot/README.md

 ### Objective

-1. A mechanism to register new NGOs for the Serve Out Smiles program
+1. A mechanism to register new Partners
-2. A portal to keep a track of the NGO timetable(s)
+2. A portal to keep a track of the Partner's timetable(s)

 ### Specific Requirements